 Your IVR is only configured to operate during business hours and doesn’t assist people to the same extent after hours.
 Self-service options should be available 24/7.
 If certain options aren’t available after hours, make this known early on so customers don’t navigate the entire IVR only to learn that they’ll have to call back the next day.

 11) No Follow-Through or Satisfaction Survey

-It has become a standard practice for companies to send followup emails or text messages to survey customers about their user experience.
-Ensuring customers are satisfied is a top priority and the easiest way to find out how happy they are is to ask for their feedback during pivotal moments in your relationship, such as following an encounter with your customer support team or after a significant purchase.
-Check out our guide to the art of a customer satisfaction survey to build one that will lead your team to make productive changes that your customers demand.
+It has become a standard practice for companies to send follow-up emails or text messages to survey customers about their user experience.
+Ensuring customers are satisfied is a top priority, and the easiest way to find out how happy they are is to ask for their feedback during pivotal moments in your relationship–such as following an encounter with your customer support team or after a significant purchase.

 12) Too Much Industry Jargon

-The language used in your menu is too centered on your specific industry and not clear for everyone who may be calling.
-For instance, if someone is calling to change their account information, they should be presented with an option that is in plain language instead of internal terminology such as being told to submit an “XY555” form for example.
+The language used in your menu may be too centered on your specific industry and not clear for all callers.
+For instance, if someone is calling to change their account information, they should be presented with an option that is in plain language instead of internal terminology such as being told to submit an “XY-555” form.